- Print

 You can create custom security roles that provide a specific set of permissions that are more restrictive than the All Rights security roles, and consequently are more appropriate for the requirements of particular non-administrative users.

-For example, you might want a particular set of users to be able to deploy Lasernet configurations to Test and Development environments through the Lasernet Config web app and create Lasernet configurations in Lasernet Developer, but be unable to modify the Config Server’s licensing and security role configuration through the Lasernet Config web app.
-You might also want them to be unable to deploy Lasernet configurations to the Production environment.
+For example, you might want a particular set of users to be able to deploy Lasernet configurations to Test and Development environments through Manage and create Lasernet configurations in Lasernet Developer.
+But you might also want those users to be unable to modify the Config Server’s licensing and security role configuration through Manage or deploy Lasernet configurations to the Production environment.

 You could grant users the permission set described in the example above by creating appropriately configured custom security roles, and then adding the group (that the users are members of) to those new security roles.